AmoebeLabs/swiss-army-knife-card-manual/docs/basics/templates/yaml-built-in.md

 ### More complex example

-We can also define a dictionary as an Anchor, and re-use the complete dictionary on other locations:
+We can also define a dictionary as an `Anchor`, and re-use the complete dictionary on other locations:

 ```yaml title="Source" linenums="1" hl_lines="4-9 14 16"